yingted/Myro/trunk/Java/README.txt

 Myro-Java can be used in three general ways in BlueJ: Create an instance, use the codepad, or write Java application.

 1) Create an instance.
-Open the "Project" project in BlueJ and navigate to the Myro package by double-clicking on "Myro".
+Open the "MyroProject" project in BlueJ and navigate to the Myro package by double-clicking on "Myro".
 Several classes are defined in the Myro package, including Scribbler.
 An instance of Scribbler can be created by right-clicking on the Scribbler icon and selecting "new Myro.Scribbler" from the